akilada/openlews-prototype-v2/src/lambdas/telemetry_ingestor/README.md

 # Telemetry Ingestor Lambda

-**Sensor Telemetry Ingestion with Validation, NDIS Enrichment, and High-Risk Event Publishing**
+**Sensor Telemetry Ingestion with Validation, NSDI Enrichment, and High-Risk Event Publishing**

 ---

 ## Overview

-The Telemetry Ingestor Lambda receives sensor telemetry data, validates it, enriches it with NDIS hazard zone information, writes it to DynamoDB, and publishes high-risk events to EventBridge for downstream processing.
+The Telemetry Ingestor Lambda receives sensor telemetry data, validates it, enriches it with NSDI hazard zone information, writes it to DynamoDB, and publishes high-risk events to EventBridge for downstream processing.

 ---